leon4rd/test/README.md

-## Why was Pavlov's beard so soft?
-Because he conditioned it.
+## What don't watermelons get married?
+Because they cantaloupe.